 - Address of FOP registration in Ukraine (a Ukrainian mailing address will suffice)

-- Code for type of business activity (analogous to NAICS in the US or NACE code in the EU)
+- Code for the type of business activity (analogous to NAICS in the US or NACE code in the EU)

 - Optional contact information such as email, phone number, or website

-The Ukrainian legal system allows for an private entrepreneur Ukraine to name an authorized representative who can legally sign documents on their behalf without the power of attorney.
+The Ukrainian legal system allows for a private entrepreneur Ukraine to name an authorized representative who can legally sign documents on their behalf without the power of attorney.
 This registration process can also be conducted by a qualified lawyer, provided they are given the power of attorney by the registering individual.

 The next stage is to choose which system of tax structure you want for your Ukraine sole proprietorship.
 To declare this, you must submit a special application to the fiscal authorities.
 If you don’t submit this special application, you will be considered as a general profit (18%) taxpayer.
 Only after this application has been filed (or not filed) can an FOP apply to open a Ukrainian bank account.
 See the next chapter below to learn more about the fixed tax rates and regulations in Ukraine.